rlauer6/perl-upload-cgi/README-SETUP.md

 distribution tarball using the `--enable-rpm-build-mode` option.

 ```
+./bootstrap
 ./configure --disable-deps --enable-rpm-build-mode
+make && make dist
 ```

+> Note: Don't worry about the other configuration options at this point.
+The point of this step is to create a distribution tarball.
+When we build in the container, we will set specific configuration values

+After running `make dist` you'll havve a tarball that you can copy to the container to complete the build.

-If you do want to install the dependencies locally you can install them using `cpanm` as shown below.
+If you do want to install the dependencies locally in order to properly work on the project you can install them using `cpanm` as shown below.
+Remember however, installing the modules locally only serves the purpose of allowing syntax checking to work. _If you run locally with a different operating system or differnt version of Perl you may find edge cases where syntax checking provides false results._

-_Note that `make cpan`  will install the *latest* version of all of the dependencies, possibly upgrading modules you already have installed!
+> Note: `make cpan`  will install the *latest* version of all of the dependencies, possibly upgrading modules you already have installed!
 If you do not want this to occur, you should note the missing dependencies one by one and install them individually._

+Install `cpanm` then install depdencies:

 ```
 make cpanm && make cpan
 ```

-> Note that you do not need to worry about the configuration at this point, we are simply creating a tarball.
-When we build in the container, we will set specific configuration values

-This will create a tarball that you can now copy to the container.

-Unpack the tarball and configure the software with optional arguments.
+Once you have created the distribution tarball and copied it to the container, unpack the tarball and run `configure` with optional arguments.

 | Option | Description |
 | ------ | ----------- |